lukaszcz/coqhammer/README.md

 * `sinvert t`

   Inversion of the conclusion of `t`.
-The argument may be quantified - then new existential metavariables are introduced or new subgoals are generated for the arguments.
+The term `t` may be quantified - then new existential metavariables are introduced or new subgoals are generated for the arguments.